 - the bag must not be knotted or tied at the top

-- the bag must be presented for examination at the airport security point
+- you must show the bag at the airport security point

-- return it to your hand baggage after screening
+- put it in your hand luggage after screening

 Baby food and baby milk